exoplatform/exo-documentation/docs/ManageTasks.rst

 .. _ChangeStatus:

-How to change a task's status?
+How to change the status of a task?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When you want to change a task's from a column (status) to another, you can do it through two manners: